Slavery and the Second Amendment: Slave Patrol Militias

 control throughout the South.

-appease slaveholders because eight states had ratified the proposed Constitution, but a
+appease slaveholders at a time when eight states had ratified the proposed Constitution, but a

 ninth was needed to make it official.
-The fate of the United States hung in the
+The unity of the United States hung in the

-balance, because four states were opposed to ratification.
+balance, with four states opposed to ratification.
 The last best hope of

 a "more perfect Union" was Virginia.
 Thomas Jefferson and James Madison were

 Virginians, and slaveholders.
-The primary authors of the
+These primary authors of the

-foundational documents of the fledgling Union knew full well what it would take
+foundational documents of the fledgling Union knew what it would take

 to "seal the deal."
 Virginians would have to be assured that they could keep their